EB2 to EB3 Downgrade Process, Risks (Premium, Cover Letter)

 If you had approved EB3 i140 earlier with employer A and then upgraded to EB2 with a new employer B.

-Now, if the employer A still has the EB-3 position and has not withdrawn the approved I-140, you can file your I485 with supplement J signed by the EB-3 employer A without filing a new I-140 and convert to EB3.
+Now, if employer A still has the EB-3 position and has not withdrawn the approved I-140, you can file your I485 with supplement J signed by the EB-3 employer A without filing a new I-140 and converting it to EB3.

 You cannot file EB2 to EB3 downgrade yourself.
 The US employer needs to provide you with an EB3 i140 application.